bilalahmad7866666/Playwright-Worksample/README.md

 # Bunch Help Center Tests on Playwright

 This project contains Playwright test cases for the general functionality of the Bunch Capital Help Center.
-These are the most basic funtionalities you can check in a website, therefore being in learning process of Playwright, I chose these test cases.
+These are the most basic funtionalities you can check in a website, and can only be considered as a basic work sample.

 ## Test Cases